hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 Once nodes are discovered, all the communication between them will be via TCP/IP.

-## What happens when a node goes down
+## What happens when a node goes down?

 Once a node is gone (e.g.crashes) and since data in each node has a backup in other nodes: